Fossur/BankingApplication/README.md

 Once an account has been created, you can make IN and OUT type of transactions with it.
 The old balance data is invalidated to keep records.

-You can also request all made transactions by an account;
+You can also request all made transactions by an account.
+Pessimistic locking is used where necessary.

 All inserted and updated objects are send to a publishing service, which sends them to a configured exchange.
 I've initially configured one DirectExchange to RabbitMQ with a dead-letter exchange for all messages,